 Are there any alternatives to surgery?

+Try to cut your toenails straight across and do not leave sharp edges.
 Wear shoes that comfortably fit the shape of your feet.

 What does the operation involve?

 The operation is usually performed under a local anaesthetic.

 The operation usually takes about 10 minutes and may involve one or more of the following techniques.

 - Nail avulsion – Removing your whole toenail.

 - Wedge excision – Removing part of your toenail where it is growing into the skin, along with the area of tissue in the corner that your toenail grows from.

 - Nail-bed ablation – Removing part of your toenail or your whole toenail and then applying a chemical (usually phenol) or an electric current to the area of tissue that your toenail grows from.

 - Zadek’s procedure – Removing your whole toenail and then cutting away the area of tissue that your toenail grows from.